ronmin/CHEME_5500_WC_3/README.md

 ## I have a subtitle.
 Some text starts to grow.

-And later, you will see python code.
+And after this line, you will see python code.

 ```python
 string = 'Hello World!